 iBRlever in will engage the brake.

-Yamaha has a manual cable which you pull up, so check for a stuck gate or you could have a broken reverse cable.
+Yamaha has a manual cable that you pull up, so check for a stuck gate or you could have a broken reverse cable.

 Sea-Doo start key is not being recognised.